Fact-checked by Dr. J. Adam, MD on . See our fact-checking policy.

 ZappyHealth prescribes: Compounded semaglutide, Compounded tirzepatide.

-ZappyHealth is available in All 50 states.
+ZappyHealth is available in Reports broad U.S. availability.

 Eligibility is determined by an intake questionnaire and clinical review.
 Generally, FDA-approved weight-loss criteria are BMI ≥30, or BMI ≥27 with at least one weight-related comorbidity (Type 2 diabetes, hypertension, dyslipidemia, sleep apnea).
 Off-label compounded prescribing is at the discretion of the prescribing clinician.

 Editorial note.
-By GLP Agonists Editorial · Last updated May 2026.
+By GLP Agonists Editorial · Last updated June 12, 2026.
 This review is editorially independent.
 See our methodology and editorial disclosure.
 Not medical advice — always consult a licensed clinician.